amyhupe/amyhupe.co.uk/src/articles/2022-07-29-use-active-language.md

 There’s lots of research to show how using the active voice makes content clearer and more readable in general.

-Organisations that recommend using the active voice inclide:
+Organisations that recommend using the active voice include:

 - [The US Government](https://www.plainlanguage.gov/guidelines/conversational/use-active-voice/#sources)
 - [GOV.UK](https://www.gov.uk/government/publications/govuk-content-principles-conventions-and-research-background/govuk-content-principles-conventions-and-research-background#writing-using-the-active-voice)